willduff/mixedreality-enthusiast-guide/docs/motion-controller-problems.md

 * If you are using a Qualcomm adapter and the PC just crashed, restart the PC.
 * Try restarting the motion controllers that aren’t pairing, one at a time, then restart the PC.
 * The motion controller cache may be corrupt.
 To fix this problem, see these [steps](motion-controller-problems.md#motion-controller-leds-are-not-lit-but-the-buttons-and-thumbstick-still-work-in-mixed-reality-portal).
-* If none of these steps fix the problem, you should contact the manufacturer.
+* If none of these steps fixes the problem, you should contact the manufacturer.

 ## My paired controllers don’t show up in the Mixed Reality Portal.